stefanelli990/todo-app/README.md

 ## Description:

 A minimalist to-do app, with a clean and user-friendly interface.
-It allows you to effortlessly add, update, and complete tasks quickly.
+It allows you to effortlessly add, update, and complete todos quickly.

 ## Features: